majorleaguesoccer/refract/README.md

 * through - _optional_ `function(info)` - a function which returns a writeable stream that will be used to perform modifications after the resize/crop operations.
 * dest - _optional_ `function(info)` - a function which calls a callback `function(err, stream)` with a writable stream to store the resized image.
 This is in addition to returning the resized image as the HTTP response.
 * parse - _optional_ `function(path)` - overrides the default filename parsing logic to specify output image size.
 Must return an instance of `info`.
-* cacheDuration - _optional_ `Number` (default 2628000s) - duration to set in the Cache-Control header for client caching duration.
+* cacheDuration - _optional_ `Number` (default 2628000s) - duration to set for s-maxage in the Cache-Control header for intermediate caching duration.
+* clientCacheDuration - _optional_ `Number` (default 3600s) - duration to set for max-age in the Cache-Control header for client caching duration.
 * memoryCache - _optional_ `Boolean` (default true) - cache in memory the resized image output.
 See more information about memory cache below.
 * memoryCacheDuration - _optional_ `Number` (default 30000ms) - duration to cache in memory resized image output